KoenCa/react-course/10-react-quiz/react-quiz/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run server`

+Runs a JSON server instance that serves the JSON in `data/questions.json` via a rest API.
+This is used by the React app to fetch the questions for the quiz.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\